alexakus/BIOS-611-Project/README.md

 And visit http://localhost:8787 in your browser.
 Log in with user 'rstudio' and password 'mypassword'.

 We'll need to accept an agreement to download a tinytext dataset.
-Navigate to the console and type
+Navigate to the console and type:
+Note: manually running the library since automatically doing so causes issues.

 ```
 library(tidytext)